-Athletes who are required to have a TUE to use glucocorticoid in-competition should apply for a TUE if the use of their medication will occur within the time periods established below.
-To reduce the risk of a positive test, athletes should follow the minimum washout periods recommended by WADA.
+Athletes who are required to have a TUE to use a glucocorticoid in-competition should apply for a TUE if the use of their medication will occur within the time periods established below.
+If the use of a glucocorticoid occurs out-of-competition, but within the washout periods below, athletes should maintain their medical records in the event they return a positive test.
+To reduce the risk of a positive test, athletes should follow the minimum washout periods\ recommended by WADA.
 Athletes should check GlobalDRO.com before using any glucocorticoid.
-If athletes are concerned about their TUE application not being processed prior to a positive test, they are encouraged to contact the Drug Reference Team at (719) 785-2000 option 2, or email drugreference@USADA.org.
+If athletes are concerned about their TUE Application not being processed prior to a positive test, they are encouraged to contact the Drug Reference Line at (719) 785-2000 and follow the prompts, or email tue@USADA.org.

-ROUTE APPLY FOR A TUE IF YOU USE: Oral (swallowing, or cream or gel used inside the mouth/on gums/under tongue) Triamcinolone acetonide within 30 days of a competition All other glucocorticoids within 3 days of a competition Intramuscular injections Triamcinolone acetonide within 60 days of a competition Prednisolone & prednisone within 10 days of a competition Betamethasone, dexamethasone & methylprednisolone within 5 days of a competition Injections into or around joints or tendons, as well as epidural, intrathecal, intrabursal, intralesional (e.g., intrakeloid), intradermal & subcutaneous injections Triamcinolone acetonide, prednisolone & prednisone within 10 days of a competition All other glucocorticoids within 3 days of a competition
+ROUTE APPLY FOR A TUE IF YOU USE: Oral (swallowing, or cream or gel used inside the mouth/on gums/under tongue) Triamcinolone acetonide within 30 days of a competition All other glucocorticoids within 3 days of a competition Intramuscular injections Triamcinolone acetonide within 60 days of a competition Prednisolone & prednisone within 10 days of a competition Betamethasone, dexamethasone & methylprednisolone within 5 days of a competition Injections into or around joints or tendons, as well as epidural, intrathecal, intrabursal, intralesional (e.g., intrakeloid), intradermal & subcutaneous injections Triamcinolone acetonide, prednisolone & prednisone within 10 days of a competition All other glucocorticoids within 3 days of a competition Rectal All glucocorticoids-3 days Except Triamcinolone- 10 days

-^{} Washout period refers to the time from the last administered dose to the time of the start of the in-competition period (i.e., beginning at 11:59 p.m. on the day before a competition in which the athlete is scheduled to participate, unless a different period was approved by WADA for a given sport).
+\ Washout period refers to the time from the last administered dose to the time of the start of the in-competition period (i.e., beginning at 11:59 p.m. on the day before a competition in which the athlete is scheduled to participate, unless a different period was approved by WADA for a given sport).
 This is to allow elimination of the glucocorticoid to below the reporting level.